 The Employment Tribunal will expect you to raise your concerns with your employer.
 This will usually be done through your employer’s grievance procedure.
 Please see the information available on this website about how to raise a grievance at https://lincslaw.co.uk/blog/need-to-send-a-grievance-or-complaint-to-your-employer/ Any evidence you can gather to assist in your grievance will be extremely helpful.
 If the matter can be resolved at that stage, then all to the good.

-If your employer continues to discriminate against you because of your gender or the sexual harassment has not been properly dealt with, you may have to consider submitting a claim to the Employment Tribunal.
+If your employer continues to discriminate against you because of your race or the harassment has not been properly dealt with, you may have to consider submitting a claim to the Employment Tribunal.
 In order to do so, you will first need to begin a process called ACAS Early Conciliation.
 This is a compulsory procedure where an ACAS conciliator acts as a go between to try and resolve the dispute.

 What are the Time Limits for Race Discrimination claims?